vifjs/vif/wiki/concepts/directives.md

 What is a directive ?

 A directive is usually a javascript expression executed inside a template through a `x-` attribute.
-They will be familiar to you if you have used Alpinejs.
-A directive context is equivalent to render function `props`.
+They will be familiar to you if you have used AlpineJs.
+A directive scope is equivalent to renderFunction `props` object.

 ```js
 useDefine("example", function ({ props }) {